prabeshdulal/100DaysOfLearningBlockchain/README.md

 ## Day-2
 Today I read the research paper published by Satoshi Nakamoto  titled "Bitcoin: A Peer-to-Peer Electronic Cash System," which outlined the concept of a decentralized digital currency that could operate without the need for a central authority like a bank.

-### Need of learning bitcoin to understand Blockchain
+### Need of learning Bitcoin to understand Blockchain
-bitcoin is based in the blockchain technology and first major application of Blockchain so if you understand the fundamental of bitcoin you will have basic fundamental background in blockchain technology.
+bitcoin is based on blockchain technology and the first major application of Blockchain so if you understand the fundamental of Bitcoin you will have a basic fundamental background in blockchain technology.

-### What i learned from this research paper?
+### What I learned from this research paper?
-1. Need of digital decentralized currency
+1. Need for digital decentralized currency
-2. Transactions in bitcoin
+2. Transactions in Bitcoin
 1. pear-to-pear distribution network
 4. Proof-of-Work
 5. what bitcoin mining actually is.